 The village of Hogsmeade is exactly how I pictured it from reading the books apart from the fact that the shops from Diagon Alley are located here as well.
 Apparently there is an addition to WWOHP being built which will include Diagon Alley and Gringott's Bank so I'm not certain if this will result in any changes in the current set up or not.
 Regardless the details of each shop and restaurant have been carefully thought out and are perfect.

-Emma in front of one of the many carts selling butterbeer on the streets of Hogsmeade
+In front of one of the many carts selling butterbeer on the streets of Hogsmeade

 We ate lunch at The Three Broomsticks which is a cafeteria style eatery.
 Lunch consisted of fish and chips and Cornish Pastries which were surprisingly good for theme park fare.
 When in Hogsmeade, one must drink Butterbeer so Katie and I decided to partake - one regular and one frozen.
 I think it's safe to say that Butterbeer is an acquired taste.
 A few sips are okay but it's a very sweet drink.
 We don't drink soft drinks though so we probably aren't in the best position to judge the quality.
 Anyone who is of age and would like an alcoholic beverage can pop next door to the Hogshead Tavern for a fire whiskey.